 What You Can Do

 If you or a loved one suffered health complications after taking Invokana, you may have a case.
-Fill out your free claim review today to see if you may be eligible for compensation.
+Fill out your free compensation review today to see if you may be eligible for compensation.
 Upon reviewing your information, an experienced attorney in your area will contact you to discuss your options for getting the justice you deserve.
+In addition, it’s important to regularly monitor your blood sugar at home.
+We like this Care Touch glucose monitoring kit that comes with everything, is FSA/HSA eligible and includes free overnight shipping.